 During my recent Irish holiday, we visited one of my favourite places in all of Ireland, Dublin’s Long Room at Trinity College.
 It is perhaps the prettiest library on the planet, but I noticed that something was missing.
 There is not one woman in the rows of busts that depict great writers and thinkers of the past.
 How much talent has been lost throughout history because half of the population were not able to exercise their full potential?
 How many scientific discoveries were not made sooner … or at all?
 How many works of art or literature, plays, films, or musical compositions could not be realised because of societal limitations?
 We all benefit when everyone is able to contribute.

-At work, my argument has long been that we are focusing on the wrong part of the people pipeline.
+My argument has long been that we are focusing on the wrong part of the people pipeline.
 By the time students are choosing graduate work it is far too late to influence their choices.
 It is society that needs to change before we have any hope of increasing equality in the STEM fields and across the board.
 The public in general and parents in particular must recognise the role they play in shaping the next generation … and gender pre-conceptions shouldn’t become part of the mould.

 So I wish Dr. Javid Abdelmoneim and Mr. Graham Andre all the best in convincing classrooms across the country to adopt a gender neutral approach so that children can be free – to follow their own path and make their own choices.